Shiksa: Derivatives

 In Polish, siksa or sziksa ([ɕiksa]) is a pejorative but humorous word for an immature young girl or teenage girl.
 According to Polish language dictionary from 1915, it has been defined as "pisspants"; a conflation between the Yiddish term and its similarity to the Polish verb sikać ("to piss").
-In today's language however, it is roughly equivalent to the English terms "snot-nosed brat", "little squirt", and "naughty school-girl" in a humorous context.
+In today's language however, it is roughly equivalent to the English terms "snot-nosed brat", "little squirt", and "naughty schoolgirl" in a humorous context.

-In German, schickse roughly means a promiscuous woman, with no religious or ethnic implications.
+In German, Schickse roughly means a promiscuous woman, with no religious or ethnic implications.

-In Victorian England, London slang included "shickster" and "shakester", alternative spellings of the same word used among low class men to refer to the wives of their direct superiors (who were still low class women).
+In Victorian England, London slang included "shickster" and "shakester", alternative spellings of the same word used among lower-class men to refer to the wives of their direct superiors (who were still lower-class women).
 As forms of the word entered British English more popularly, the implications became further detached, meaning variously a servant; a woman of low parentage; or a prostitute.
 By the middle of the 20th century, the word had dropped out of usage in Britain; the Los Angeles Review of Books suggests any continued use would be by older people referring to maids.
 The North American word "shiksa" is not (or rarely) used in British Jewish communities.